Photography has hugely grown in confidence over the course of the past decade.

 Most amateur photographers are probably running quite a nifty Instagram account – which, in itself is a great way to get your content out there.

-For those looking to boost their Insta-feed, or those who are simply struggling up with the regular uploads they’re wanting to post, scheduling Instagram uploads can be a simple solution.
-A number of services offer upload scheduling.
+For those looking to boost their Insta-feed or those who are simply struggling up with the regular uploads, they’re wanting to post, scheduling Instagram uploads can be a simple solution.
+A number of services offer an upload schedule.
 Try, for starters, Later, which is free for solo run Instagram accounts, and allows users to schedule out posts even for the next few months, including edits and filters.

 5 Technology Rental Apps

 If the high cost of equipment needed to start an amateur photography career is preventing your jump into the field, renting gear may be the perfect solution, particularly for those who aren’t sure photography is for them.

 A number of platforms, such as Fat Lama, have been established to rent photography equipment online.
 It’s a compelling idea – professionals and hobbyists, who do not use their equipment all the time, are able to let out their gear to those that need to rent it for a specific period of time.